-In order to graduate from Lowell High School, seniors need to take and pass classes for a total of 24 credits (see details on page 25).
+To graduate from Lowell High School, students need to take and pass classes a total of 24 credits (see details on page 25).
 Students receiving a Diploma will meet all state and local learning requirements.
 Honor diplomas will be given to those students who have a GPA of 3.5 or higher.
-Each class passed in a semester counts as 1⁄2 (.5) credit.
-Generally, an average student may earn 31⁄2 credits each semester.
+Each class passed in a semester counts as $\frac{1}{2}$ (.5) credit.
+Generally, an average student may earn $\frac{3}{2}$ credits each semester.
 All freshmen and sophomores must be enrolled in seven classes.
 It is possible for a student to graduate at the end of their junior year by taking college credit classes in addition to passing all classes taken at Lowell High School.
-The School Administration must approve the college classes in advance.
+The School Administration must approve college classes in advance.